Graph rewriting with polarized cloning: Pushouts and final pullback complements

 A graph $X$ may be represented informally as follows, where $\src_X$ and $\tgt_X$ represent the source and target functions:

-Let $\SkGr$ denote the following category (the identity arrows $\id_E$ and $\id_N$ are omitted in this representation):
+Let $\SkGr$ denote the following category (the identity arrows are omitted):

-Then, a graph may be identified to a functor from $\SkGr$ to $\Set$, where $\Set$ is the category of sets.
+Then, a graph may be identified to a functor from $\SkGr$ to $\Set$.
 More precisely, the category of graphs $\Gr$ may be identified to the category of functors from $\SkGr$ to $\Set$.
 It follows that limits and colimits of graphs may be computed pointwise \cite{MacLane}.

-As in the main text, a \emph{matching} of graphs is a monomorphism of graphs (this is often called an ``injective matching'').
-And a matching of graphs $f:X\to Y$ gives rise (up to isomorphism) to a decomposition $Y=(X+\ol{X})+_e\ti{X}$.
-The edges in $\ti{X}$ are called the \emph{linking edges} for $f$.
+As in the main text (cf. Remark \ref{rem:gra-sum}), an inclusion of graphs $m:X\to Y$ gives rise (up to isomorphism) to a decomposition $Y=(X+\ol{X})+_e\ti{X}$.
+The edges in $\ti{X}$ are called the \emph{linking edges}.